ipublikuj/websockets/docs/en/index.md

 }
 ```

-When you pass callback as route metadata, micro Controller will be used.
+When you pass the callback as a route metadata, the micro Controller will be used.

-### Create webSocket application
+### Create a WebSocket application

-As next step, you have to define which application have to be used with server.
+As the next step you have to define which application have to be used with the server.
 You could use [ipub/websockets-message](https://github.com/iPublikuj/websockets-message) for classic socket messaging or [ipub/websockets-wamp](https://github.com/iPublikuj/websockets-wamp) or you could define your own application.

-### Lunching server
+### Lunching the server

 The server side of WebSocket installation is now complete.
 You should be able to run this from the root of your nette project.